IIITH-Resources/IIITH-Resources/README.md

 ![Total Courses Added](https://img.shields.io/badge/Total%20Courses%20Added-5-white)

 ----
-## Liked the Page & wanna Contribute 🎉
+## Liked the Page & wanna contribute? 🎉
 - Create a pull request with the material
 - Create an issue for any suggestions/corrections
 - Go to [Contribute Page of Website](https://bhavberi.github.io/IIITH-Resources/#contribute)